njang/neighborful/README.md

 $ python3 manage.py runserver
 ```

+## Technologies

+-[Django](https://www.djangoproject.com/) - A web framework, written in Python, which follows the model-view-template architectural pattern.

+-[Python](https://www.python.org/) - An interpreted high-level programming language for general-purpose programming.

+- [CSS3](http://www.css3.info/) - Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language.

+- [Bootstrap4](https://getbootstrap.com/) - A front-end library for designing websites and web applications.
+It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.

+-[Google Maps API](https://developers.google.com/maps/) - An API used for displaying map data on web applications.

 ## Minimum Viable Product

 The Minimum Viable Product version of the Neighborful web app is a much simplified version of what the final app will be.
 What follows is the specs for the minimal viable product.
 A central Kanban board tracking development is located here on [Trello](https://trello.com/b/J1FgDYrT/neighborful).
 For the most up to date developments, take a quick look inside.